vilhelmp/esphome-co2sensor/README.md

 ### <img src="images/wiring_soldered.jpg" title="" alt="Wiring soldered" width="266">

+For a great reference on the various pinouts on the D1 mini see [Last Minute Engineers page](https://lastminuteengineers.com/wemos-d1-mini-pinout-reference/).

 ## Code

 To get the device up and running you need to first make the initial flash of the ESP8266 board.
 Just plug the USB into the device running ESPHome/Home Assistant and flash it.
 After this you edit the ESPHome code and flash it remotely.